 WCAG is currently in the 2.1 version, so websites are expected to update from the WCAG 2.0 version.
 In practice, the guidelines dictate that web content should be perceivable, operable, understandable, and robust (POUR).

 EU Web Accessibility Laws

 Other than the US, other countries are also making websites and communications technologies equally accessible.
-The EU Web accessibility directive states that all public sector and government web sites make their sites accessible and mobile apps following the WCAG 2.1 level AA standard.
+The EU Web accessibility directive states that all public sector and government websites make their sites accessible and mobile apps follow the WCAG 2.1 level AA standard.

 The directive exempts NGOs, schools, and public service broadcasters unless they offer services directly to people with disabilities.

 The European Accessibility Act (EAA) applies to the private sector that offers essential services and commodities within the EU states.

 Notably, the EU web accessibility laws and the European accessibility act are not laws but directives to govern public accommodation within EU member states.
 Each state is at liberty to interpret the directive however they deem best.

 Canada has several laws that enhance a barrier-free society.
 The Accessible Canada Act is one such directive that all electronic and information technology has no barrier to access for people with disabilities.

 The Accessibility for Ontarians with Disabilities Act requires that all federal agencies, public, private, and non-profit organizations are accessible to people with disabilities.
 The OADA law expects the websites and mobile apps to follow WCAG 2.0 level AA.